 Instructional Technology Services

-ITS provides education and communication technology and services that support teaching, learning, and communicating at PSU, and is comprised of units that focus on supporting faculty in the classroom, supporting technology users for special events and meetings, creating small and large-scale video productions, video lecture capture, and campus-wide computer classroom and computer lab facilities.
+Instructional Technology Services (ITS) provides education and communication technology and services that support teaching, learning, and communicating at PSU.
+ITS is comprised of units that focus on supporting faculty in the classroom, supporting technology users for special events and meetings, creating small and large-scale video productions, performing video lecture capture, and managing campus-wide computer classroom and computer lab facilities.
 The Instructional Development Support Center (IDSC) lab is a fully equipped multimedia computing lab and media production facility available to faculty, staff, and graduate students.

-Working in cooperation with members of the Oregon University System (OUS), private sector partners, and Oregon state government, Telecommunication Systems is responsible for managing and administering centralized telecommunication services for the Portland State University community and OUS institutions with a presence in the Portland metropolitan area.
-They also provide phone and cable television service to PSU student residents in University Housing buildings.
+Working in cooperation with members of the Oregon Public Universities (OPU), private sector partners, and Oregon state government, Telecommunication Systems is responsible for managing and administering centralized telecommunication services for the Portland State University community and OPU institutions with a presence in the Portland metropolitan area.
+TS also provides phone and cable television service to PSU student residents in University Housing buildings.

-USS's 24-hour Helpdesk provides assistance with computer accounts, wireless networking, information security, and training workshops for all their customers, as well as network, hardware, and software troubleshooting for faculty, staff, students, academic computing labs and classrooms, and high-tech classrooms.
+The 24-hour Helpdesk managed by User Support Services provides assistance with computer accounts, wireless networking, information security, and training workshops for all their customers, as well as network, hardware, and software troubleshooting for faculty, staff, students, academic computing labs and classrooms, and high-tech classrooms.